Stuartlab-UCSC/ctwpy/README.md

 ### installation

-For now, simply clone the repository and place the package in your python path.
-This package should work out of the box with any environment that supports scanpy.
-If you are having installation issues the requirments.txt file at the root of this repository contains a list of dependencies.
+For now, simply clone the repository, make a virtual environment and then pip install to it.
+This will expose the cli while you are inside the virtual env.

 ```
 git clone https://github.com/Stuartlab-UCSC/ctwpy.git
 cd ctwpy
-export PYTHONPATH=$PYTHONPATH:$(pwd)
+virtualenv env
+. env/bin/activate
+pip install --editable .
 ```

 ### Command Line Interface
 ```
 # Check out the help documentation:
-ctwpy --help
+ctw-from-scanpy --help

-ctwpy from-scanpy --help
+ctw-upload --help

 # Create a Cell Type Worksheet formated file from a scanpy object.
 ctwpy from-scanpy dataset-filename.h5ad